carrot2803/peaches-moderation-bot/README.md

 Peaches includes the following features:

--Ability to ban, kick, warn, and mute users -Capability to set auto-role and lock channels -Built-in AI command "/peachAI" to answer complex questions -Option to delete messages and clear channels
+-Ability to ban, kick, warn, and mute users <br />
+-Capability to set auto-role and lock channels  <br />
+-Built-in AI command "/peachAI" to answer complex questions <br />
+-Option to delete messages and clear channels <br />
--Command to check the server's ping and uptime
+-Command to check the server's ping and uptime  <br />

 ## Usage